 I have been talking about my challah recipe for weeks and weeks.
 Maybe even years?
 But I wasn’t quite ready to share it until now.
 I have been tweaking it each time I baked it, and now I’m pretty sure it’s perfect!
+(See my edits-I’ve tweaked it a bit since originally posting).
 I’ll explain my process as well as tips and tricks I use to make my challah picture perfect.

 Lets talk about yeast.
 I buy active dry yeast in bulk.
 I store it in an airtight container in the back of my fridge.
 It stays fresh for months that way.
 You can also store it in the freezer.
 Then when I’m making challah, cinnamon buns, vanilla rugelach, or anything else that calls for yeast, I’m ready to go.
 Here are some tips for using active dry yeast.
 When mixing your yeast with water and sugar, that is called proofing.
 When proofing your yeast, if your yeast mixture is not puffy or bubbly after 5-10 minutes it is probably dead.
 Please discard it; your bread will not rise.
 Your yeast could have been old, or your water could have been too hot or cold.
 The water temperature should be between 105 and 110 degrees F. If you don’t have a thermometer, run the water over your wrist.
 If it feels warm, it’s just above body temperature (98.6 degrees F) and should work perfectly to proof your yeast.

 If you buy instant yeast, you can proof it first, but you can also just add it directly in with the flour; there is no need to proof it with water.
 Then continue the recipe as normal.
 If you buy rapid rise you should add it directly to your flour.
 You should then technically knead the dough and immediately shape the bread.
 Then allow to rise and bake.
 The rapid rise yeast is not meant to rise twice.
 I would stay away from it altogether just because it makes things more complicated and you may have different results.